ArnaudBuchholz/ui5-test-runner/docs/tipsNtricks.md

 * The runner takes a screenshot for **every** OPA assertion (`Opa5.assert.ok`) : disabling screenshots will speed up the tests.
 Yet, if a test fails, a screenshot is captured after the error.

 * To benefit from **parallelization**, use the option `--split-opa` (available from version `4.5.0`) : it automatically splits the OPA journeys into different test pages.

+* `ui5-test-runner` runs in [Business Application Studio](https://www.sap.com/products/technology-platform/business-application-studio.html) provided the instance is created with the `Headless Testing Framework` extension.
+Then configure the runner to use the `webdriverio` browser combined with the `firefox` setting.
+For instance : `ui5-test-runner --browser $/webdriverio.js -- --browser firefox`.